-Guy Ritchie’s two Sherlock Holmes movies – 2009’s Sherlock Holmes and 2011’s Sherlock Holmes: A Game of Shadows – could finally be getting a sequel, with Rocketman director Dexter Fletcher reportedly in talks to bring Robert Downey Jr and Jude Law’s Holmes and Watson back to the big screen.
+Guy Ritchie’s two Sherlock Holmes movies – 2009’s Sherlock Holmes and 2011’s Sherlock Holmes: A Game of Shadows – are finally getting a sequel, with Rocketman director Dexter Fletcher on board to bring Robert Downey Jr and Jude Law’s Holmes and Watson back to the big screen.

 Here’s everything we know about the big-screen return of Sherlock.

 When is Sherlock Holmes 3 coming out in the UK?

 Apparently, a December 22, 2021 release date has been pencilled in for the film’s US release, though at this early stage that’s subject to change.

 Is there a trailer for the Sherlock Holmes sequel?

 No – and given that filming hasn’t even begun, we’re probably a good way off from seeing any footage any time soon.

 Who’s in the cast of Sherlock Holmes 3?

 Robert Downey Jr will step back into Baker Street as the titular detective according to Variety, with Jude Law’s Dr Watson also expected to return.

 It’s currently unclear whether other characters like Kelly Reilly’s Mary Watson, Eddie Marsan’s Inspector Lestrade, Geraldine James’ Mrs Hudson or Stephen Fry’s Mycroft Holmes will also make an appearance.